-Verify that the cable from the computer to the network outlet is properly connected and shows no signs of physical damage.
+- Verify that the cable from the computer to the wall port is properly connected and shows no signs of physical damage.

-Examine the network outlet on the back of the computer; if the link between the computer and the building's network equipment is working correctly you should see a green light on most computers.
+- Examine the network port on the back of the computer; if the link between the computer and the building's network equipment is working correctly you should see a green light on most computers.

-To connect a printer to the campus data network, the printer must have a network interface card.
+To connect a printer to the campus network, the printer must have a network interface card.
 The IT Help Desk can assist you with specifying the appropriate printer for your office.
-Once you receive a printer, contact the help desk for assistance with enabling all your office staff to print to the central printer.
+Once you receive a printer, contact the help desk to enable all your office staff to print to the printer, if needed.
 The help desk will supply a network cable, activate the network drop, and assign a name to the printer so that computers in your office can communicate with it.

 Wired connections for Computers/Printers/Laptops

 The IT Help Desk is immediately notified when outages occur on the campus data network.
 However, some systems may malfunction in a fashion that is not immediately apparent to monitoring systems.
-If you believe there is an outage in your area, follow the troubleshooting steps above.
-Contact the help desk for information or to report an outage that may be affecting your area.
+If you believe there is an outage in your area, follow the troubleshooting connectivity issues steps and if still having issues, contact the IT Help Desk or call 895-0777 to report an outage that may be affecting your area.